-I am an ecologist fascinated by questions around community structure assesmbly and change across systems and scales.
-I find questions with practical application particularly interesting.
-During my PhD at the University of St Andrews, I mainly studied global patters of biodiversity change using the BioTIME database of assemblage timeseries.
-In addition, I assessed the potential usefulness of museum acquisitions for setting baseline data to monitor change in Trinidad and Tobago freshwater data.
-See my website https://faithamjones.weebly.com/ for more detail
+Faith is an ecologist fascinated by questions around community structure assembly and change across systems and scales.
+She find questions with practical application particularly interesting.
+During her PhD at the University of St Andrews, she mainly studied global patters of biodiversity change using the BioTIME database of assemblage timeseries.
+In addition, Faith assessed the potential usefulness of museum acquisitions for setting baseline data to monitor change in Trinidad and Tobago freshwater data.
+See her website for more details.

 Kristian is a certified sommelier hailing from Toronto, Ontario.
 His passion for food and wine led him to visit Vancouver in 2016 where he discovered the wines of the Okanagan Valley.
 To further his craft, Kristian enrolled in the Viticulture program at Okanagan College to study wine “from the roots up.”
 Since then, he has been working in vineyards and wineries throughout the region

 Catherine joined the lab as a graduate student and completed her PhD in 2021.
 She is a plant ecologist interested in understanding how anthropogenic climate change impacts plant communities.
 In November 2015, she graduated from Trinity College Dublin with a Master’s degree in Biodiversity and Conservation and for her dissertation, investigated the vegetation composition of grazing lawns along an anthropogenic impact and grazing pressure gradient at Gorongosa National Park in Mozambique.
 For her PhD dissertation, she continued to focus her research efforts on plant community composition and how temperature, precipitation, and photoperiod affect plant phenology.